Sup2point0/Assort/affine/readme.md

   </tr>
   <tr>
     <td> examples </td>
-    <td> <a href="affinities/.md">  </a> </td>
+    <td> <a href="affinitys/.md">  </a> </td>
   </tr>
 </table>

-Affinities that channel through physical contact.
+Affinitys that channel through physical contact.
 This usually refers to directly touching the skin, but the exact constraints are often variable – {*damn this is hard to phrase*}

 ### Proxic